Stellantis/stellantis.github.io/webportal_advice.md

 - Navigation.ManeuverInfo.*
 - Navigation.JourneyInfo.*

-Calls between each cached value should wait at least 50 miliseconds.
+Calls between each cached api should wait at least 50 miliseconds.

 All other apis should respect an interval of at least 500 miliseconds between each call.

-## Retry message

-You should directly implement a method to retry sending a message if your app needs it as this functionnality does not exist by default in the WebPortal.

 ## Testing phase

-When testing, in order to know the version of the webportal you can check the first digit in the system parameters as it should correspond to the wave of the system.
+When testing your app, in order to know the version of the webportal you can check the first digit in the system parameters as it corresponds to the wave of the system.

-To generate logs, you have to send the messages to your backend as the only logs generated on the device are the ones corresponding to the system.
+To generate logs, you have to send the messages to your backend as the logs generated on the device are the ones corresponding to the system.